MichelNivard/gptstudio/README.md

 Models](https://arxiv.org/abs/2108.07258)) is an area of very active discussion.

+This package relies on the excellent [openai](https://github.com/irudnyts/openai) r package.

 **read the privacy note at the bottom, this is alpha software there is no warranty for anything.**